Affan-S/showroom-website-php/README.md

   Folder contains all CSS files

 JavaScript -
-  Javascript file for hitting endpoitns and validating booking form
+  Javascript file for hitting endpoints and validating booking form